Flexway Tablespace-Engine vs. MySQL vs. MariaDB vs. AWS Aurora (MySQL compatible)

 Edit the MariaDB yum repository by either replacing the entire content of the configuration file or adding to it with the following:

-Copy mysql_mariadb/Bench_MySQL8_DDL.sql to one of the client dedicated EC2-Instances, wherever it is accessible from MariaDB Client application.
+Copy mysql_mariadb/Bench_MySQL8_DDL.sql to the client dedicated EC2-Instance.

 datasets/cities.csv